murder and mayhem in the name of faith

 You’ve probably seen a few posts regarding Usama Hasan, an academic who was planning to give a lecture about his take on evolution at a London mosque, and then went back on his intentions after encounters with a group of very agitated demonstrators and death threats, both online and in person.
-Those death threats took off from a website of radical Muslims who consider the very notion of someone accepting the merits of basic biology a crime to be punished by death, much like the dangerously literalist head case form the Caucasus we highlighted last week.
+Those death threats took off from a website of radical Muslims who consider the very notion of someone accepting the merits of basic biology a crime to be punished by death, much like dangerously literalist head cases form the Caucasus highlighted in the news last week.
 After hearing that Hasan wanted to tell the mosque’s following that evolution could be compatible with Islamic teachings, they basically decided to run him out of town because the only way they know how to settle any dispute is by threatening those with whom they disagree with violence.
 To say that this is utterly ridiculous and deeply disturbing is an understatement of epic proportions, and what’s even sadder in all this, is that we’re seeing this kind of simplistic, barbaric, violent dogmatism in a secular, well-off country.
 It really is a testament to how fundamentalism fuels hatred, intolerance, and utter disregard for others’ rights.

 Here’s the thing.
 If you want us to appreciate a culture’s history, it’s accomplishments, and the fact that there’s more its can offer than stereotypes for bad guys in big budget action flicks, we could certainly do that.
 On one simple condition.
 When a Muslim scholar tries to reconcile science with his religious beliefs, you don’t barge into his mosque to threaten his life and hurl out propaganda casting all those who dare to think in a way you don’t personally approve as apostates ripe for a beheading, and if that happens, you will stand up for a fellow Muslim’s right to believe in his own way.
 How about that?
 Or is that too much to ask?
 And please don’t tell me that this is just an aberration and a few bad apples are spoiling it for everybody else.
 Today, with rebellions in the Middle East led by young, tech-savvy, often secular, and educated youth, things might start to change.
 But yet, in the grand scheme of things so far, Muslim nations have given their fundamentalists free reign with very disturbing results.
 Iran executes people on a nearly daily basis, many for violating its clerics’ interpretations of Islam, Saudi Arabia’s morality police basically stalk the citizenry, looking for any objectionable behavior day in, day out, and Pakistan’s blasphemy laws allow Islamic fundamentalists to get away with murder whenever they decide that the most rational way to respond to a call for peace and tolerance is with savage brutality.